AI-assisted test development via MCP #

 run_outcome/step_outcome/measurement_outcomevalue means - capabilities — characteristics, SpecBand, the matching model

-- limits — the full limit-resolution chain (sidecar / marker / product spec / inline)
+- limits — the full limit-resolution chain (sidecar / marker / part spec / inline)

 - vector-expansion —